 See Supplies tab at the top of the page.

 Rationale: Pushing the sleeves up provides complete access to the fingers, hands, and wrists.

 Rationale: An adequate amount of product is needed to thoroughly cover the hands.
 For maximum effectiveness, enough product is needed to thoroughly cover all skin on the hands and fingers.

 Rationale: Many microorganisms on the hands come from the subungual region (beneath the fingernails).

 Rationale: Rubbing hands until they are dry helps ensure maximum efficacy.
-If hands dry completely in less than 20 seconds, insufficient product probably was applied.5

 Rationale: Sink surfaces may be contaminated; contact with surfaces may transfer contaminates to the skin or clothing.